mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Tag sentences of a story based on whether they have an odd or even number of characters

-For simplicity, we assume that the user is interested in the story with `stories_id = 100`:
+For simplicity, we assume that the user is interested in the story with `stories_id = 100` and is using a tag set called 'ts'.

 ```python